-Some students and their families have opted to continue with virtual learning for the school year 2021-2022.
-Social Work Providers may access Centervention and OneDer virtual platforms to support behavioral support service delivery when there is difficulty engaging the student.
+Social Work Providers may access Centervention virtual platforms to support behavioral support service delivery when there is difficulty engaging the student.
 These platforms are not Evidence Based Practices, but supplemental asynchronous behavioral support services platforms.
 They have the capacity to track the number of hours a student is actively engaged in asynchronous learning.

-Centervention and OneDer do not replace the requirement for the provider to deliver face to face behavioral support services either in person or virtually.
+Centervention does not replace the requirement for the provider to deliver face to face behavioral support services either in person or virtually.
 Three attempts must be made to schedule with the student and their family for behavioral support services.
 These attempts should be documented in the SEDS Communication Log as well as in the "Plan (P)" part of the GARP notes.
-If appropriate, Centervention and OneDer can serve as a supplemental behavioral support delivery for students participating in HIP/Virtual Learning.
+If appropriate, Centervention can serve as a supplemental behavioral support delivery for students participating in HIP/Virtual Learning.

-Social Work Providers should complete the following steps when making an assessment that a student will use Centervention and/or OneDer:
+Social Work Providers should complete the following steps when making an assessment that a student will use Centervention :

-- Fill out the Extended Use of Asynchronous Supplemental Support Form - Reach out to your designated Program Manager to obtain a license for Centervention or Oneder, if needed - Ensure the time prescribed for behavior support services is reflected on the student's virtual service recorder. - Social work providers should assess engagement efficacy - Asynchronous service delivery should not exceed more than 30% of make-up services and should follow the make-up services guidelines.
+- Reach out to your designated Program Manager to obtain a license for Centervention if needed - Ensure the time prescribed for behavior support services is reflected on the student's virtual service recorder. - Social work providers should assess engagement efficacy - Asynchronous service delivery should not exceed more than 30% of make-up services and should follow the make-up services guidelines.